This post may contain affiliate links. Please read our disclosure policy.

 celery, carrots, onions, and potatoes in a slow cooker.

-1. Mix the Seasonings: In a small bowl, combine pepper, salt, Italian seasoning, garlic powder, and onion powder.
+1. Mix the seasonings: In a small bowl, combine pepper, salt, Italian seasoning, garlic powder, and onion powder.
 Set aside.

 seasoning mix for a pot roast in a small bowl.

-1. Season the Beef: Pat the beef dry with paper towels and rub the seasoning mix evenly over all sides.
+1. Season the beef: Pat the beef dry with paper towels and rub the seasoning mix evenly over all sides.

-1. Add Garlic to the Roast: Use the tip of a sharp knife to make 1-inch deep slits all over the top of the roast.
+1. Add garlic to the roast: Use the tip of a sharp knife to make 1-inch deep slits all over the top of the roast.
 Widen the slits with your fingers and insert garlic cloves into the meat as far as possible.

-beef on top of vegetables in a slow cooker.
+seared chuck roast on top of vegetables in a slow cooker.

-1. Cook the Roast: Cook on low for 8 hours or on high for 4 hours.
+1. Cook the roast: Cook on low for 8 hours or on high for 4 hours.

-3. Thicken the Gravy: Remove the beef from the slow cooker and transfer it to a plate.
+3. Thicken the gravy: Remove the beef from the slow cooker and transfer it to a plate.
 Stir the cornstarch slurry into the broth in the slow cooker until blended.
 Return the beef to the slow cooker and spoon some gravy over it.
 Cover and cook on high for 15 minutes to thicken the gravy.

 Pro tip: If the gravy is too thin, whisk together more cornstarch and cold water, then stir it into the slow cooker and cook until thickened.

-1. Shred the Meat: Use two forks to tear the beef into smaller pieces and stir it into the gravy.
+1. Shred the meat: Use two forks to tear the beef into smaller pieces and stir it into the gravy.

 2. Serve: Transfer the pot roast and vegetables to a bowl, and enjoy!